Codecademy/docs/content/general/concepts/jsp/jsp.md

 - Debugging and tracing errors can be difficult.
 - It uses roughly twice the disk storage as other dynamic web pages.
-- JSP file must be compled on the server when first accessed, which can cause a noticable delay on the first visit to a page.
+-  A JSP file must be compiled on the server when first accessed, which can cause a noticeable delay on the first visit to a page.